1&1 MyWebsite is a drag-and-drop website builder from German hosting giant 1&1 Internet.

 Overall, the blog is very easy to set up and use, and the import feature could be a major highlight, but the core engine probably won't be powerful enough for demanding users.

 The 1&1 MyWebsite range no longer supports a web store, but the company does have a capable selection of e-commerce plans that you can try instead.

-1&1 eShop Special comes with plenty of store templates and supports unlimited products.
+1&1 eCommerce Website Builder Special comes with plenty of store templates, supports unlimited products and throws in a wildcard SSL certificate.
 The major limit is you're only able to use three payment methods: invoices, direct debits and PayPal Express Checkout.
-It's priced at £9.99 ($12.50) a month in year one, £14.99 ($18.75) afterwards.
+It's priced at £9.99 ($13) a month in year one, £14.99 ($19.50) afterwards.

-1&1 eShop Business adds support for multiple payment methods (credit cards, Stripe, Sage Pay, Amazon Pay, and more), integrated shipping support, marketing tools and the ability to reach some comparison websites (Idealo, Google Shopping, Shopping.com).
-It's yours for £19.99 ($25) a month for the first year, £29.99 ($37.50) a month after that.
+1&1 eCommerce Website Builder Business adds support for multiple payment methods (credit cards, Stripe, Sage Pay, Amazon Pay, and more), integrated shipping support, marketing tools and the ability to reach some comparison websites (Idealo, Google Shopping, Shopping.com).
+It's yours for £19.99 ($26) a month for the first year, £29.99 ($39) a month after that.

 We didn't review these products as they're not a part of the MyWebsite range, but you can find out more about them on the 1&1 site.

 MyWebsite support starts within the editor.
 Click any object, and the dialog box that appears will have a help icon.
 Tap that and a floating window pops up with information about your options.
 It's all very convenient, and the articles have plenty of useful details.